La Sportiva TX4

 If you’ve tried on any shoe in the TX lineup, you know the drill: both the sizing and fit of these shoes are unique.
 For starters, most people find that they run large, so if you’re on the fence, we recommend sizing down a half size from your normal number.
 I have the TX2, TX3, and TX4, and wear a size 8 in all three instead of my usual 8.5.
 Second, both the TX3 and TX4 have a wide forefoot designed to increase both comfort and stability, which is uncommon from La Sportiva.
 As someone who has a particularly wide foot, I really love the fit of these shoes.
 However, if you have a narrow or low-volume foot, you’ll likely find the TX4 to be far too roomy.
 In the end, if this is your first pair of shoes from the TX lineup, we recommend trying on before you buy, or at least purchasing from an online marketplace with a lenient return and exchange policy.

-We tested the women’s version of the TX4 ($140), but the shoe also is available in a men’s version at the same price and with a nearly identical build.
-In terms of La Sportiva’s growing TX lineup, it’s currently home to six models that range from ultralight approach shoe (TX2) to all-around backpacking boot (TX5).
-The TX3 and TX4 are the most similar designs within this grouping, with the only major difference being the construction of the uppers.
-For $5 less, the mesh TX3 gives you added breathability and a small (about 1 ounce) drop in weight, but you’ll sacrifice water resistance, durability, protection, and a precision fit (see our in-depth review of the La Sportiva TX3).
+We tested the women’s version of the TX4, and the shoe also is available in a men’s version at the same price and with a nearly identical build.
+In terms of La Sportiva’s growing TX lineup, models range from ultralight approach shoe (TX2) to burly backpacking boot (TXS).
+The TX3 and TX4 are the most similar within this grouping, with the only major difference being the construction of the uppers.
+For $5 less, the mesh TX3 gives you added breathability and a small drop in weight, but you sacrifice water resistance, durability, protection, and a precision fit.
 The TX4 also comes in a mid-height Gore-Tex build, which clocks in at 2 pounds for the pair and runs $190.
-It’s also worth noting that the TX2 is available in leather ($125), which is about 5 ounces lighter and significantly more compact than the TX4 but also less durable, protective, and comfortable for long days on the trail.
+Rounding out the collection, the TX2 is the lightest and least durable approach shoe of the bunch, and the TX Guide is purpose-built for technical scrambles with a light, sensitive, and sticky design (more on this model below).

 - Unlike most approach shoes, the TX4 performs impressively well both for hiking and climbing.